 In my own teaching I emphasize breathing... sounds simplistic, but the best way to access those lower abdominals is through an intense exhale (my students vocalize this) which forces the muscles to contract.
 Coordination is key: timing the length of your exhalation to coincide with the movement of your limbs.
 Gradual strengthening is also key: students performing beyond their flexibility limits only results in frustration or abandoning the program altogether.

-Since many people cannot practice Pilates and get to the gym, I've incorporated weight training into my routines.
+Since many people cannot practice Pilates and get to the gym, I've added optional weight training into my routines.
 Using 3, 5, or 8 pound weights (women) and 8, 10, or 12 pound weights (men), students execute arm exercises with added resistance to strengthen and tone the biceps, triceps and even the delicate wrist and forearm muscles (excellent for staving off carpal tunnel).
 Moreover, by employing Pilates breathing and positioning while using weights, students learn to use the upper back and arms rather than the neck and shoulders.

 This in turn leads to fewer stiff necks and headaches.